wevre/natural-compare/readme.md

 # natural-compare

-A natural-sort compatator for strings.
-Sorts embedded digits as integers, so strings like `["v12" "v2"]` will sort 'naturally' as you would expect:
+A natural-sort compatator for strings in Clojure/Script.
+Sorts embedded digits as integers, so strings like `["v12" "v2"]` will sort 'naturally' as you would
+expect:

     (sort ["v12" "v2"])
     user=> ("v12" "v2")